 - Unlicensed firearms and ammunition.
 Plants and plant products require a phytosanitary certificate.

-The local electricity supply is 230 volts, 50 Hz.
-You will need to supply your own international standard adapter for your electrical appliances.
-Most hotels in Tanzania use plugs with 3 large flat prongs (“British” type – BS1363 system), however some hotels also use plugs similar to the “French” type (2 parallel prongs), but with an earth connector.
+The standardized local electricity supply is 230 volts, 50 Hz.
+If you’re looking for international standard adapter for your electrical gadgets, you’ll have to bring in your own adapter or request for one at the time of booking.
+Most hotels in Tanzania use plugs with 3 large flat prongs (“British” type – BS1363 system), while some hotels use French type plug (2 parallel prongs), but with an earth connector

 Yellow fever Vaccination

-A viral infection transmitted by a day-time biting mosquito (Aëdes aegypti) typically found in urban, suburban, and rural areas.
-Only travelers coming from a country with risk of Yellow Fever transmission will require a Yellow Fever vaccination certificate.
+Travellers coming from a country with risk of Yellow Fever transmission will require a Yellow Fever vaccination certification while entering and leaving.

 - AFRICA – Angola, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Republic of the Congo, Democratic Republic of the Congo, Côte d’Ivoire, Equatorial Guinea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Mali, Mauritania, Niger, Nigeria, Rwanda, Senegal, Sierra Leone, South Sudan, Sudan, Togo, Uganda.